brillout/goldpage/docs/goldpage-vs-others.template.md

 ### New App Types

-As we showed in
+As shown in
 [Simple Design](#simple-design)
-the page configs `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` allow you to create any app type.
+the page configs `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` allow you to achieve all common app types.
-Not only do these page configs enable you to create all common app types but it also enable new app types.
+In addition to commonly used app types, you can achieve entirely new app types that are not supported by any other tool other than Goldpage.

 For example,
-by setting `renderToDom: false` you remove browser-side JavaScript code from a page.
+by setting `renderToHtml: true` and `renderToDom: false` you remove browser-side JavaScript code from a page.
-If a page is non-interactive, then rendering it to HTML makes the page blazing fast (even on mobile) and SEO-friendly.
+That way you can have non-interactive pages that are blazing fast (even on mobile) and SEO-friendly.

-Also you can configure on page-by-page basis which is a novelty as well;
+Our page-by-page basis configuration is a novelty as well as it allows you to mix: one of your pages can be an SPA while another one uses SSR.
-parts of your app can be an SPA while other parts of your app can be rendered to HTML only.
+We call such app a *Mixed App*.

-Most notably we introduce a new app type we call *Backend First App* where most pages are rendered only to HTML and where only a couple of interactive pages are rendered to the DOM.
+One such mixed app is what we call a *Backend First App* where most pages are non-interactive and rendered only to HTML, and where only a couple of pages are interactive and rendered to the DOM.
-The idea here is to implement features with non-interactive pages whenever possible;
+The idea of a BFA is to implement features with non-interactive pages whenever possible;
-interactive views are substantially more time consuming to implement than non-interative views.
+non-interactive views are substantially faster to implement than interative views.
 More at [Backend First App](/docs/bfa.md).

 !INLINE ./snippets/section-footer.md #readme